 However, if preferred do treat this recipe as a foundation for other tasty soupy concoctions.
 Such as add extra veggies, herbs, and perhaps some cooked or quick cooking pulses or grains, to the soup for endless variations.

-First melt the margarine [or alternatively heat ½ cup of veggie stock] within the soup pot.
+Step 1: First, melt the margarine [or alternatively heat ½ cup of veggie stock] within the soup pot.

-Add the onions and cook for about 5 minutes.
+Step 2: Add the onions and cook for about 5 minutes.

-Chuck in the carrots and cook for a further 3 minutes.
+Step 3: Add the carrots and cook for a further 3 minutes.

-Pop in the potatoes along with a bay leaf.
+Step 4: Pop in the potatoes along with a bay leaf.

-Season with a little salt and pepper.
+Step 5: Season with a little salt and pepper.

-Pour in the hot veggie stock/broth.
+Step 6: Pour in the hot veggie stock.

 A slice or two of wholemeal bread or a few crackers for soup dunking is a nice accompaniment.

-Recipe notes and FAQs
+📋 Recipe notes

 Potato soup is best stored within the refrigerator and will keep fresh for up to 3 days.